-Yet all those problems I listed above are definitely related to not being able to delay gratification.
-Consider, the muscle that is needed for each of these things:
+Yet all those problems I listed above are definitely related to the inability or unwillingness to delay gratification.

-- When I’m offered a pastry and say, “No, thank you.”
+- When offered a pastry, to say, “No, thank you.”

-- When I feel angry and tell myself, “Don’t speak right now.
+- When feeling angry and tell yourself, “Don’t speak right now.
 Speaking out loud will only lead to bad things.”

-- I want to feel good right now, drugs and alcohol are truly reliable, but I also know their long-term outcomes are lousy, so I pass.
+- Wanting to feel good right now.
+Drugs and alcohol are truly reliable, but knowing their long-term outcomes are lousy, so choosing to sit in the bad feelings.

-- I want to feel good, and people are getting in the way of my getting to good feelings, yet I choose not to control them to get them in line with my gratification plan.
-(Sometimes I choose this…)
+- Wanting to feel good, yet people are getting in the way of good feelings.
+Yet choosing to not control them to get them in line with your plans.

 As I work to help folks stay attached to their people, I know instant gratification gets in the way of love.
 The inability to delay gratification enslaves us to our own desires and cuts off the possibility of loving others.
 Love requires that we put others’ well-being ahead of our own, the very essence of delayed gratification.
 Since love gives us life when we offer it, developing the muscle of delayed gratification seems rather important.